FabzG/mathieueveillard.github.io/README.md

 ### Content/Branching
-* One branch per article
+* One branch per article.
-* Branches are named after the unique `Id` of the article (cf. below)
+* Branches are named after the unique `Id` of the article (cf. below).
-* Branches are merged on master once done, allowing publication
+* Branches are merged on master once done, allowing publication. `git rebase master` before merge.
-* Good practice is to not delete branches, allowing to keep track of article versions
+* Good practice is to not delete branches, allowing to keep track of article versions.
+* Every commit modifying the blog itself (container), not the articles (content) should be made on `master`.

 ### Proofing